kyoli48/synonyms-word-game/README.md

 ## Features

-- Random word generation using an external API
+- Random adjective generation using Faker.js
 - Synonym validation using the Merriam-Webster Thesaurus API
 - Real-time scoring and streak tracking
 - Responsive design with Tailwind CSS